 With this approach, you’re immediately addressing your reader’s intent and quickly following that up with additional information, which sustains their attention on your content.

-Well, in that study, the group that was given spoilers in the intro found the story to be more enjoyable because of the information they were given and were more likely to read through to the end.
+In that study we referred to earlier, the group that was given spoilers in the intro found the story to be more enjoyable because of the information they were given and were more likely to read through to the end.

 When is BLUF most effective in marketing?